-U.S. Soldier Killed In Afghanistan, According To Resolute Support
+U.S. Soldier Killed In Afghanistan

 An American soldier was killed in Afghanistan late Saturday, according to a statement posted on Twitter by the NATO-led Resolute Support mission.